dgacias/javadownload/README.md

 # javadownload

+THIS SCRIPT IS DEPRECATED:
+Oracle now forces login even when trying to download programatically java, you can see it yourself with:

+wget --show-progress --no-cookies --no-check-certificate --header 'Cookie: oraclelicense=accept-securebackup-cookie' https://download.oracle.com/otn/java/jdk/8u212-b10/59066701cf1a433da9770636fbc4c9aa/jdk-8u212-linux-x64.tar.gz

+Damn you oracle!

+EXPLANATION:
 This script searchs oracle website for avaliable JDK and JRE downloads and.. guess what! downloads what you ask for!

 **Output:**